tokenika/eoside/docs/introduction_to_EOSIDE.md

 ![Setup view](images/setup.png)

-* *Include* lists directories containg headers needed by the project.
+* *Include* lists directories containing headers needed by the project.
 This list is linked to the file *.vscode/c_cpp_properties.json*.
 The entries are provided with buttons that manipulate them, especially, new items may be added with the system-native file dialog.
 With *Windows*, all file paths are expressed relative to the *WSL root* (Windows Subsystem Linux).
 * *Libs* lists libraries resolving outer dependencies of the project.
 * *Compiler Options* lists parameters of the wasm compiler.
 * *Contract Account* defines the contract that holds the contract.
 Its name has to be chosen from a list given with the bash command: